-The site-surveyor has confirmed that the existing structure cannot be reused as is for supporting additional floors required to satisfy the client brief.
-The site survey should identify the building elements that need to be strengthened and any additional new elements that needs to be installed that allow the refurbished building to extend to the required size or at its maximum potential.
-Strengthening of existing elements and the introduction of new elements must be considered in the LCA study of a separate option.
+The site surveyor has confirmed that the existing structure cannot be reused as is for supporting additional floors required to satisfy the client's brief.
+The site survey should identify the building elements that need to be strengthened and any additional new elements that need to be installed to allow the refurbished building to extend to the required size or at its maximum potential.
+The strengthening of existing elements and the introduction of new elements must be considered in the LCA study of a separate option.

-2.2 LCA AND LCC STUDY OF REFURBISHMENT SCENARIOS AND NEW
+2.2 LCA AND LCC STUDY OF REFURBISHMENT SCENARIOS AND NEW CONSTRUCTION SCENARIOS

-CONTRUCTION SCENARIOS